momentohq/momento-sequelize-cache/examples/README.md

 The examples will utilize your API key via the environment variable `MOMENTO_API_KEY` you set.
 - The examples use two caches `Users` and `UserGroups` that you will need to create in your Momento account.
 You can create them on the [console](https://console.gomomento.com/) as well!
+    - As an alternative, you can pass a flag while instantiating our caching wrapper, which the examples already do to make it easy for you.

 To run any of the examples you will need to install the dependencies once first: